danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ```

 <aside class="markdown-aside">
 This tutorial is intentionally using just a single broker to keep the Kafka side simple.
 A real application would have multiple brokers with topics distributed and replicated across them for scalability and fault-tolerance.
-See this example <a class="markdown-link" href="https://github.com/danielabar/kafka-getting-started-pluralsight/blob/main/docker-compose-multiple.yml">docker-compose file</a> for a more advanced setup and a <a class="markdown-link" href="https://github.com/danielabar/kafka-getting-started-pluralsight#demo-fault-tolerance-and-resiliency">demo</a> of how to use it.
+See this example <a class="markdown-link" href="https://github.com/danielabar/kafka-getting-started-pluralsight/blob/main/docker-compose-multiple.yml">docker-compose file</a> for a more advanced setup with multiple brokers and a <a class="markdown-link" href="https://github.com/danielabar/kafka-getting-started-pluralsight#demo-fault-tolerance-and-resiliency">demo</a> of how to use it.
 </aside>

-## Install Karafka
+## Add Karafka Gem

 Now we need to enhance the Rails application so that it can consume messages from the `inventory_management_product_updates` Kafka topic.
 We're going to use the [Karafka](https://karafka.io/docs/) gem to make the integration relatively easy.
 Some of the benefits of this gem include:
 * Abstracts complexities of working directly with the Kafka protocol.